teivah/ettore/README.md

 This way, the first instruction can be executed in 4 cycles (assuming the fetch is done from L1I), whereas the next instructions will be executed in only 1 cycle.

 One of the complexity with pipelining is to handle conditional branches.
 What if we fetch a [bge](https://msyksphinz-self.github.io/riscv-isadoc/html/rvi.html#bge) instruction for example?
 The next instruction fetched will not be necessarily the one we should have fetched/decoded/executed/written.
-In this case, we implement first version of a basic branch prediction handled by the Branch Unit.
+As a solution, we implemented a first version of branch prediction handled by the Branch Unit.

-The branch unit takes the hypothesis that a condition branch will not be taken.
-Hence, after having fetch an instruction, regardless if it's a conditional branch, we fetch the next after it.
+The Branch Unit takes the hypothesis that a condition branch will **not** be taken.
+Hence, after having fetched an instruction, regardless if it's a conditional branch, we will fetch the next instruction after it.
 If the prediction was wrong, we need to flush the pipeline, revert the program counter to the destination marked by the conditional branch instruction, and continue the execution.

 Of course, pipeline flushing has an immediate performance impact.
+Modern CPUs have a branch prediction mechanism that is move evolved than MVM-3.

 ```
 +-----+     +-------+